Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 - **`pallet-xcm` asset claimer**: `pallet-xcm` also allows for claiming trapped assets, providing that:
   - the origin claiming the assets is identical to the one that trapped them.
-  - the `multiAsset` being claimed is identical to the one that was trapped
+  - the `Asset` being claimed is identical to the one that was trapped

 Notes:

-- Each map element on `AssetTraps` holds a counter of how many times such origin has trapped such `multiAsset`.
+- Each map element on `AssetTraps` holds a counter of how many times such origin has trapped such `Asset`.
-- Every time such `multiAsset` gets reclaimed, the counter decrements by one.
+- Every time such `Asset` gets reclaimed, the counter decrements by one.

 ---